why Sanskrit is the best language for computer applications. computer in Sanskrit. computer applications in Sanskrit.

-In computer science, there are multiple systems which have been developed which have what is called high-performance semantics, meaning that they are more efficient than other systems.
-One of the best examples is how a language is used as a high-performance language in a sequence programming system.
-This system defines a language called Gkontu Sāgri, or Unix Syntax, a recursive, dynamic, high-performance system which works by using natural language semantics.
+In computer science, there are multiple systems that have been developed which have what is called high-performance semantics, meaning that they are more efficient than other systems.
+One of the best examples is how a language is used as a high-performance language in a sequence programming system computer in the Sanskrit language.
+This system defines a language called Gkontu Sāgri, or Unix Syntax, a recursive, dynamic, high-performance system that works by using natural language semantics.

 You can imagine that a sentence in natural language has to be parsed first.
 That is where the initial language is interpreted by a “parser”, which gives you back the actual code and semantics.
 That is how natural languages work.
-There are also meta-languages which are used as language extensions.
+There are also meta-languages that are used as language extensions.
 The syntax extension is called high-level programming language (HPL), and the semantics is a different set of semantics.
 This is where the reasoning about which language is a better language to use can be given, and a list of languages can be written.

-If you can write a more efficient language with a better semantics, then it is the best, but if you can write a more efficient language with a better semantics, and it is the best language to implement a good high-performance system, then it is the best language to use.
+If you can write a more efficient language with better semantics, then it is the best, but if you can write a more efficient language with better semantics, and it is the best language to implement a good high-performance system, then it is the best language to use.
 This is what is generally called the best language for computer applications, the best language to write software.
-What is the best language for computer programming is defined by the best combination of semantics, performance and efficiency.
+What is the best language for computer programming is defined by the best combination of semantics, performance, and efficiency.

 Then you can make an arbitrary subset of languages, such that the language extensions are always one set, and the semantics is another set.
 By assigning certain things, the semantics can be made arbitrarily fast, and the performance can be just a bit slower.
-By doing that, you can write a language which is fast to evaluate, and whose execution is much more efficient than the traditional languages, but which has some of the same performance of those languages.
+By doing that, you can write a language that is fast to evaluate, and whose execution is much more efficient than the traditional languages, but which has some of the same performance as those languages.
 And that is very efficient.

 The algorithm to implement the semantics may only give the right answer but it takes so much time to do it that the complexity of this algorithm can be much larger than the complexity of the semantics.
 By giving an algorithm to implement the semantics, we make that process very inefficient.

-So we want the semantics to be stored in a computer, and this is the main reason why Sanskrit has better semantics for computer applications than any other language.
+we want the semantics to be stored in a computer, and this is the main reason why Sanskrit has better semantics for computer applications than any other language.

 You can achieve great performance by using a computer-based implementation.
-Such a solution is called high-performance virtual machine (HVM).
-The semantic is stored in computer memory, and the semantics is executed.
-The advantage is that the system is very fast, because only that one piece of code is required to implement the semanticsADVERTISEMENT
+Such a solution is called a high-performance virtual machine (HVM).
+The semantics is stored in computer memory, and the semantics is executed.
+The advantage is that the system is very fast because only that one piece of code is required to implement the semantics.